underscoreio/essential-slick/src/pages/4-data_modelling.md

 to something more developer-friendly.

-We've already seen Slick's ability to map tuples and `HLists` of columns to case classes.
+We've already seen Slick's ability to map tuples and `HList`s of columns to case classes.
 However, so far the fields of our case classes have been restricted to simple types such as
 `Int` and `String`,